anedyaio/anedya-example-esp32/Arduino-IDE/submitData/LocationTracking-with-Neo_7M/mqtt/README.md

 3. Set up your WiFi credentials by replacing `SSID` and `PASSWORD` with your WiFi network's SSID and password.
 4. Specify the pin number connected to the Tx and Rx pin of gps module.

+> [!NOTE]
+> This example utilizes `Anedya Root CA 3 (ECC - 256)(Pem format)` for establishing a secure connection to the Anedya.
+If you opt to use an `Anedya Root CA 1 (RSA - 2048)` certificate instead, please ensure that you provide the necessary additional certificate details regarding the RSA certificate before initiating the connection.

 ## Usage

 1. Connect your device to a WiFi network.